Binarii-Labs-Products/tmpbn/README.md

 Share secrets without disclosing actor credentials.

 This is a simple zero knowledge app that allows secrets to be encrypted and saved temporarily on a server and then viewed by another device or actor.

+Version 0.0.197.

 Access
 ======